ZeroSharp/zerosharp.github.com/source/_posts/2014-09-11-replacing-a-class-at-runtime-using-ninject-and-roslyn-part-2.markdown

 {% img /images/blog/roslyn-plugins-003.png %}.

-If you delete the row from the plugins page, the behaviour reverts to the default output (that is, the code that was originally shipped with production).
+If you delete the row from the plugins page, the behaviour reverts to the original implementation (the code that was originally shipped with production).

 #### Basic project setup ####